adi90x/rancher-active-proxy/README.md

 `docker run -it nginx printf "Username_to_use:$(openssl passwd -crypt Password_to_use)\n" >> /path/to/htpasswd/{rap.host}`

+A default htpasswd can be used to secure all hosts using this proxy.
+Good for development environments to keep prying eyes out.
+To use, create the htpasswd file named 'default' here: `/etc/nginx/htpasswd/default`.

 ### Custom Nginx Configuration

 If you need to configure Nginx beyond what is possible using environment variables, you can provide custom configuration files on either a proxy-wide or per-`rap.host` basis.